enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

 converted to typed datasets of ``BinaryAnnotation``, ``MulticlassAnnotation`` or ``RealAnnotation``.
 However, algorithms will suppose that there are no missing examples or annotators.

-Concretely, MajorityVoting object can make predictions both for discrete classes (``BinaryAnnotation`` and ``MulticlassAnnotation``) and continuous-valued target variables. (``RealAnnotation``).
-You can find information about these methods in the `API Docs <_static/api/index.html>`_.
+Specifically, MajorityVoting can make predictions both for discrete classes (``BinaryAnnotation`` and ``MulticlassAnnotation``) and continuous-valued target variables. (``RealAnnotation``).
+You can find information about these methods in the `API Docs <https://enriquegrodrigo.github.io/spark-crowd/_static/api/#package/>`_.

 DawidSkene
 ------------

-This algorithm is one of the most recommended for its ease of use as well as for it capabilities.
-It does not have a great number of free parameters and obtains good results usually.
+This algorithm is one of the most recommended both for its simplicity and its good results generally.

 .. code-block:: scala